Management Quota Admission Week-by-Week Timeline (2026-27 Karnataka Engineering)

 Week of June 1-7 (Initial MQ Approach): Contact your top 5 target colleges admissions offices via WhatsApp or phone.
 Share your KCET rank, COMEDK rank, Class 12 percentage and target branch.
 Ask for current MQ fee, available branches and seat availability.
 Collect 5+ quotes before committing.

-Week of June 8-14 (KCET Round 1 Allotment): KEA conducts KCET Round 1 allotment in this window.
+Week of June 8-14 (Pre-Round 1 / Option Entry): For 2026, KEA opens KCET Round 1 option entry from June 20 to June 30, 2026; the Round 1 seat allotment result is published on July 15, 2026 (per the KEA UGCET-2026 First Round schedule dated 20-06-2026).
 If you receive an allotment that you accept (Choice 1), you exit the MQ pursuit.
 If you receive an allotment you decline (Choice 3) or no allotment, continue MQ negotiation in parallel.

 Week of June 15-21 (Critical MQ Negotiation Window): This is the highest-leverage MQ negotiation period.
 Top private Bangalore colleges (RVCE, BMSCE, MSRIT, PES, DSCE) typically open their first MQ slots after KCET Round 1 closes.
 Fees at this stage are at their listed sticker price.
 Use your KCET rank as leverage — colleges prefer admitting students with a verified KCET rank under 30,000.

-Week of June 22-28 (KCET Round 2): If you are still in centralised counselling, KCET Round 2 happens in this window.
+Week of June 22-28 (KCET Round 1 in progress): KCET Round 1 option entry is still open (closes June 30, 2026).
+KEA has not yet published the Round 2 schedule, so do not assume a fixed Round 2 date for this window.
 MQ remains available — colleges that did not fill all MQ seats begin softening their position.
 Late-June is sometimes the best window for negotiation as colleges fill remaining MQ seats before the academic year begins.

 Week of June 29 — July 5 (MQ Confirmation Phase): If you have decided on a MQ college, this is when to lock in.
 Pay the booking deposit (typically 50,000 to 1 lakh) to hold your seat.
 Submit copies of all required documents to the college admissions office.
 Begin arranging the rest of the first-year fee payment.